-A second successive elevation followed with Vitoria Setubal, whom he guided into the Primeira Liga at the first time of asking.
+After promotion, he left to join Vitoria Setubal, whom he guided into the Primeira Liga at the first time of asking.

-Carvalhal then moved across Portugal for a 12-month stint with Belenenses before taking on the high profile head coach position at Braga.
+Carvalhal then moved across Portugal for a 12-month stint with Belenenses before taking on the high-profile head coach position at Braga.

-Vitoria finished sixth in the Primeira Liga and qualified for the UEFA Cup on the back of one of the best defensive records throughout Europe.
-Vitoria also lifted the Portuguese League Cup, beating Sporting Lisbon in the final.
+Vitoria finished sixth in the Primeira Liga and qualified for the Uefa Cup on the back of one of the best defensive records in Europe.

 Carvalhal then headed to Greek side Asteras Tripolis for a spell that preceded a move back to the Portuguese top flight with Maritimo.

-Carvalhal remained in Turkey leading Istanbul Basaksehir before taking up a technical director position at Al Ahli in the United Arab Emirates.
+His success earned him the chance to coach European giants Sporting Lisbon on an interim basis and then Turkish big-hitters Besiktas.Carvalhal remained in Turkey, leading Istanbul Basaksehir, before taking up a technical director position at Al Ahli in the United Arab Emirates.

 He moved to England for the first time in 2015, and he proved an astute appointment at Sheffield Wednesday.